TosbackCgusBridge-Bot/CGUs-versions/Scottrade/Privacy Policy.md

 Scottrade Privacy Statement

-The Scottrade Brokerage Privacy Statement describes how we collect and protect your personal information in the course of providing you with financial services.
+The Scottrade Brokerage Privacy Statement describes how we collect and protect your personal information in the course of providing you with financial services...

 Our Privacy Policy